Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

     + Click the [EXECUTE] button.
         The query results are displayed in the *Try query result* box at the bottom of the workspace.

 [comment]: <> (Julian: Gibt es für das Textfeld im Bind query parameters placeholders Fenster eine Formatvorgabe?
 DD.MM.YYYY?
 YYYY-MM-DD?
-Uhrzeit?)
+Uhrzeit?; Aktuelles Format wie der User im Web-Browser definiert hat)

 [comment]: <> (Julian: ETL use enabled muss noch ausgeblendet werden)

-6. If desired, enter one or several IP addresses or an IP range (subnet mask) in the *IP whitelist (only public download)* field to allow access only to those IP addresses entered in case of public download.
+6. If desired, enter one or several IP addresses or an IP range (subnet mask; only supported for IPV4) in the *IP whitelist (only public download)* field to allow access only to those IP addresses entered in case of public download.

     > [Info] When entering more than one IP address, each IP address must be entered on a separate line.
-Note that if no IP address is whitelisted, any person with the link, from any IP address, can access the query results via the public download.
+Note that if no IP address is whitelisted, any person with the link, from any IP address, can access the query results via the public download if enabled.
 If at least one IP address is whitelisted, all other IP addresses are blacklisted.

 7. If desired, select the *API and download enabled* checkbox to allow logged in users with the appropriate rights to execute the query and download the retrieved data.